-Students are encouraged to work in different labs during their undergraduate studies for breadth.
-A student may not complete a PSYC 570/3.0 course and their PSYC 501/9.0 Honours Thesis course concurrentlywith the same supervisor.
-Students are limited to a maximum of two of PSYC 550/3.0, PSYC 555/3.0, PSYC 570/3.0, or PSYC 575/3.0 Students are also limited to a maximum of two 500-level courses supervised by the same faculty member.
+Students are encouraged to work in different labs during their undergraduate studies for breadth—this can be helpful both for experience, and building professional relationships with professors who may be able to write letters of reference.
+A student may not complete a PSYC 570/3.0 course and their PSYC 501/9.0 Honours Thesis course concurrently with the same supervisor.
+Students are limited to a total of 2 courses from PSYC 550/3.0, PSYC 555/3.0, PSYC 570/3.0, or PSYC 575/3.0.
+Students can take a maximum of 3 of 299/550/555/570/575/501 with the same supervisor.

 PSYC 550/3.0 and PSYC 555/3.0 are reading courses intended to be used by students who wish to do an in-depth study of an area in psychology for which there is no formal course.